dell/csm-docs/content/docs/getting-started/installation/offline/operator.md

 This guide provides instructions for installing the Dell CSM Operator on a disconnected OpenShift environment.
 The most convenient method is to mirror the entire catalog of certified Operators.

 **Prerequisites**
-Before you begin, ensure you have:
+Before getting started, ensure the following prerequisites are met:
-- The `oc` command-line tool (OpenShift CLI)
+- The OpenShift CLI (oc) installed
-- a private container registry to host the mirrored images,
+- Access to a private container registry where the mirrored images will be hosted
-- enough space to pull all the images locally
+- Sufficient local storage space to download all required images

 **Mirror the Certified Operator Catalog**

-Use the following command to mirror the catalog:
+Run the following command to mirror the catalog:

 ```bash
 oc adm catalog mirror registry.redhat.io/redhat/certified-operator-index:v[ocp version] [private-registry-url]